danitaanubhuti/danitaanubhuti/README.md

 - 👋 Hi, I’m @danitaanubhuti
-- 👀 I’m studying Data Science at University of Queensland
+- 👀 I studied Data Science at University of Queensland
-- 🌱 I’m currently learning data analytics, machine learning
+- 🌱 I’m currently working as a data analyst
-- 💞️ I’m looking forward to become a data scientist in future
+- 💞️ I’m looking forward to becoming a data scientist in future
 - 📫 I'm interested in for Jobs and Internships for gaining expirience

 <!---